 Those marked or sold as "dishwasher safe" can be washed in home dishwashers just like silverware.
 Place them horizontal on the upper rack, crosswise to the rack wires to prevent them from falling down into the lower reaches of the dishwasher.

-Painted chopsticks that aren't specified as dishwasher safe need to be hand washed with soap and water.
+Painted pairs that aren't specified as dishwasher safe need to be hand washed with soap and water.
 Never leave painted sticks soaking for any length of time or the wood will expand and damage the paint finish.
-Natural or unfinished sticks should be treated in similar fashion, and from time to time wipe on a light coat of cooking oil.
+Natural or unfinished pairs should be treated in similar fashion, and from time to time wipe on a light coat of cooking oil.
 Wipe off any excess oil.

 When you no longer want to reuse them, repurpose them.
 They make great plant stakes, hair sticks, drink stirrers, and can be used for a myriad of craft and art projects.
 If they are natural with no painted finish then they can be composted with other yard waste.